Harmenlv/LieFold-AI/README.md

 Author: Haijian Shao etc

+This work is part of a series of three related papers, one of which is currently publicly available as a preprint.

 This repository corresponds to the bioRxiv preprint (MS ID: BIORXIV/2026/720255) titled Geometric Theoretical Framework for Dynamic Protein Mutation Detection Models: Defect Awareness and Pathogenicity Prediction.
 doi: https://doi.org/10.64898/2026.04.22.720255, Link: https://www.biorxiv.org/content/10.64898/2026.04.22.720255v1